Analysis Free · no signup

 Use cases

-• Security audits — verify security headers are in place
+• Security hardening — verify CSP, HSTS, and anti-clickjacking headers are present and correct

-• Performance tuning — check caching and compression headers
+• Caching and performance — check Cache-Control, ETag, and compression headers

 Key features